antelle/my-awesome-mac-apps/README.md

 - [Apple Digital Color Meter](https://support.apple.com/guide/digital-color-meter) – Find the color value of any color on the display

 ## Browser

+I use different browsers and don't love any of them.
+So they're not in this list.

 - [AdBlock](https://getadblock.com) – Surf the web without annoying pop ups and ads
 - [Ghostery](https://www.ghostery.com) – Makes the Web Cleaner, Faster and Safer